hymkor/go-htnblog/README.md

   htnblog list ... show recent articles htnblog new  ... create new draft htnblog edit ... edit the latest article
-    The lines in the draft up to the first blank line are the header lines, and the rest is the article body.
+    The lines in the draft up to "---" are the header lines, and the rest is the article body.

 Please write your setting on ~/.htnblog as below: